HarveyD/react-component-library/README.md

     YourComponentName.scss
 ```

-The default templates for each file can be modified under `util/templates`;
+The default templates for each file can be modified under `util/templates`.

+Don't forget to add the component to your `index.ts` exports if you want the library to export the component!

 ### Installing Component Library Locally